zacharyy/GraphicsGroupProjects/PA10/README.md

 The code for this project should be taken from THIS repository.

-This project builds off of the previous project, PA8, and adds lighting to the simulation.
-This project as a result also fixes many issues that PA8 had such as the cube not being a dynamic object, the ball not rolling properly, and the colliders for objects being inaccurate.
-Features added to PA9 were per vertex and per fragement lighting with the option to swtich between them in real time.
-A spotlight was also added that follows the sphere and has controls that can change its size and brightness.
-It should be noted that for per vertex lighting, the bottom of the board only consists of 2 triange meshes, meaning that spotlight lighting for the board only occurs at the board's corners when using per vertex lighting.
-Finally, controls to adjust the ambient light as well as the specular light of each individual object on the board were added to the simulation.
-To run the appliction enter ./PA9
+This project builds off of previous projects and simulates a pinball table.
+Each game will have 3 balls, after which the player has the option of reseting the game.
+For each bumper the pinball hits, the player recieves 100 points.
+The power of the plugner changes depending on how far it is pulled back.
+The simulation has both per vertex and per fragment lighting with the option to swtich between them in real time.
+A spotlight was also added that follows the pinball and has controls that can change its size and brightness.
+Finally, controls to adjust the ambient light as well as the specular light of the bumpers and the flippers were added to the simulation.
+To run the appliction go to the PA10 directory, follow the build instructions, and enter ./PA10

 # Dependencies, Building, and Running